Welcome to the Mayor's Office of Contract Services

 Changes to the City's Payee Information (PIP) Recent enhancements to the City’s Payee Information Portal (PIP) allow you to manage your contact information and commodity code listings.
 Learn more

 Update on VENDEX Processing Procedures Effective immediately, MOCS has instituted new procedures to streamline processing of VENDEX questionnaires.
 Learn more

 "Compete To Win" More Contracts!
 Thanks to a new City initiative – "Compete to Win" – the NYC Department of Small Business Services offers a new set of FREE services to help create more opportunities for minority & women-owned businesses to compete, connect and grow their business with the City.
 With NYC Construction Loan, Technical Assistance, NYC Construction Mentorship, Bond Readiness, and NYC Teaming services, the City will be able to help even more small businesses than before.
 Win More Contracts Now!
 Read the press release (En español)

-Project Labor Agreements On November 24, 2009 Mayor Bloomberg and the President of the New York City Building and Construction Trades Council announced a series of project labor agreements (PLAs).
-These agreements will save the City nearly $300 million over the next four years allowing for the restoration of dozens of major infrastructure projects and creating 1,800 construction jobs.
+Project Labor Agreements On November 24, 2009, the City and the President of the New York City Building and Construction Trades Council announced a series of project labor agreements (PLAs); they are among the largest of such agreements in the United States.
 Learn more

 Capacity Building and Oversight The Capacity Building and Oversight unit assists New York City's nonprofit partners to ensure that not-for-profit directors and executives understand, implement, maintain and strengthen effective internal controls and financial oversight.
 Learn more